OTUSOFE365025/project-group-24-crn-45740/ADD Iteration 3.md

 - **Bulkhead and circuit breaker patterns**
   - External systems (LMS, Registration, Calendar) are accessed only via Integration Facade.
-  - Timeouts and circuit breakers prevent slow or failing external systems from blocking the entire request pipeline.
+  - Timeouts and circuit breakers will prevent slow or failing external systems from blocking the entire request pipeline.

 - **Centralized authorization and auditing**
   - Role and scope checks are done at the gateway and in Integration Facade.
-  - Access to student-specific data is logged for auditing.
+  - Access to the student-specific data is logged for auditing.

 - **Configurable personalization depth**
-  - Personalization Service can use more or less history per request, trading off answer quality and latency.
+  - Personalization Service can use more or less history based of the request, trading off answer quality and latency.

 ---

 ## 4. Decompose the Selected Element